Yuriy533/repo-enumn/README.md

 ## transferERC20FromMaticToEthereumUsingPOSBridge

 Note: it can take up to 10 minutes on the testnet and up to 30 minutes on the mainnet.
-Please don't shut the program during this time as it waits for the proof of burn on the ethereum.
+Please don't shut the program during this time as it waits and listens for the proof of burn to occur on the ethereum.

 | Property                   | Required |                Default value                 | Description                                                                                                          |
 | :------------------------- | :------: | :------------------------------------------: | :------------------------------------------------------------------------------------------------------------------- |